Smart Money Moves for SRNAs: How to Protect Your Credit Score While in School With No Income

 In This Article (7 sections)

 Becoming a CRNA is an investment in your future, but the financial strain of school, especially with little to no income, can make maintaining a strong credit score challenging.
 Your credit health impacts everything from loan approvals to future home purchases, so protecting it during school is essential.
+To protect your credit score while in school with no income, focus on making on-time payments, using credit wisely, and monitoring your credit regularly.
 Here are ways to keep your credit in check while focusing on your education.

 Quick Answer

-How Can Making On-Time Payments Help My Credit Score?
+How Do On-Time Payments Protect My Credit Score?

 If you rely on credit cards for living expenses, keep your utilization low, ideally under 30% of your credit limit (Experian, 2024).
 If you have a $5,000 limit, aim to keep your balance below $1,500 to avoid a negative impact.